Crochet Octopus For Preemies

 Other crocheters will use the stitch marker in the first single crochet stitch of the row.
 Or use a scrap piece of contrasting color yarn wedged between the first and last stitch of the row to keep track.
 It is really easy to lose your place, so pick a way of tracking each row and be consistent.

-If you are making this crochet octopus with intentions of donating it, you should contact your particular hospital to get their requirements.
+If you are making this crochet octopus to donate, be sure to contact your local hospital to get their requirements.
 Every hospital is different and has different rules for donated items.

 How Do You Embroider An Octopus Face?